sohrabsardari/polly-sample-web-application/README.md

 # PollySampleWebApplication

-Implementing Circuitbreaker, bulkhead and timeout using polly in dotnet core app
+Implementing Circuitbreaker, bulkhead and timeout using polly in dotnet core web application using decorator and autofac.